max-von-aigner/max-von-aigner/README.md

-## Hey There, Brave Traveler! 👋🏼
+## Hey there, welcome to my Github! 👋🏼
-This tale unfolds with Max, a developer from the lands of Germany, now dwelling in the realm of the Netherlands 🌷
+I'm Max, an aspiring Frontend Developer.
+Born in Germany, lived in Canada, Brazil and South East Asia and am currently based in Amsterdam, in the Netherlands 🌷

-- My journey in the tech kingdom began as a Product Manager 🔮
+- My tech-journey began as a Product Manager at Lemonade, where I learned so much about managing software development 🔮
-- With my agile sword in hand, I fearlessly battled the "silently expanding scope dragon" and faced off against the notorious "deploy on Friday monster" 🐉
+- However, I always felt, that the devs are doing the actual work, while I can only support by planning, organizing, prioritizing
-- Deeply impressed by the powerful coding spells of my software engineering allies, I decided to learn the noble craft of coding myself 🦄
+- Deeply impressed by the shere magic of my developer colleagues, I decided to learn the noble craft of coding myself 🦄
-- My apprenticeship is now complete and ✨ **I'm open to work at the moment** ✨ 🪄
+- I just graduated from a full-stack development bootcamp and ✨ **I'm open to work at the moment** ✨ 🪄
 <br/>

-## Skills & Expertise 🧙‍♂️
+## Skills & Tech 🧙‍♂️

 Frontend:
 TypeScript with Next.js (React), Tailwind CSS, Radix, Shadcn, Framer Motion 🧝🏾‍♀️